rbadrinath/FCP/README.md

 ## SEARCHING

-* search.c: Has boh a simple search as well as binary search in it.
+* search.c : Has boh a simple search as well as binary search in it.

 ## SORTING

 * basic\_sorts.c :  Basic sorting algorithms bubble, insertion, selection
 * msort.c : Encodes merge sort
 * qsort\_extraspace.c : quick sort using an additional array
 * qsort.c   : Encodes quick sort - both in-place and extra space partitioning
 * fillin\_qsort.c : We want to create some skeleton code so people can code in the quicksort.

 ## FILE OPERATIONS
 * fileio.c & io.c   : fopen(), fclose(), fscanf(), fprintf()
 * fillin\_file.c  : Has some sample code to fill in missing file ops
 * array\_ops.c    : Has some functions for array read / write.
 			Includes read from file.